 Here is a strategy for you.
 Each day as you plan your activities, focus on three things: Required, Return, Reward.
 Think What is required of me today?
 What activities give me a return on my investment (not always financial)?
 And, What is the reward for being involved in what I am doing?
 Seeing the activities of your entire life, specifically your work, as your way to give God glory is the starting point.

 How is God changing your view of work and faith?
 To learn more about you can continue to grow in this area, check out the 5Ps to Significance & Satisfaction Program.
 Only when you follow His plan, know His purpose, and access His power can you partner with Him to prosper in life.
-Let Martha’s confession of Truth be yours too.
+Let Martha’s communicating truth confession be yours too.